Working on writing my first book!

 "I am neurospicey"

-Join me my journey as I explore the intersectionality of neurodiversity and share the invaluable lessons I've learned from coaching over100 women and non-binary individuals with late ADHD or AUDHD diagnoses.
-After two years of dedication, I'm excited to work my goal of writing and self-publishing my insights by 2026.
+Join me my journey as I explore the intersectionality of neurodiversity and share the invaluable lessons I've learned from coaching over 100 women and non-binary individuals with late ADHD or AUDHD diagnoses.
+After two years of dedication, I'm excited to work towards my goal of writing and self-publishing my insights by 2026.
 Sign up below to stay updated on my progress and be part of this empowering journey!

 Sneak peek of working book cover and Prolgue